 4. What we can't fund

-This fund is currently closed to new applications, it is likely to re-open again in early November 2022.
-If this temporary closure will cause significant issues to you due to the timescale of your project, please contact us to discuss: firstname.lastname@example.org
+This fund is currently closed to new applications, we are unsure when it will re-open to new applications but it is likely to be in early January 2023.
+If this temporary closure will cause significant issues to you due to the timescale of your project, please contact us to discuss: email@example.com

 Generally speaking, the following will not be eligible: